 Every generation firmly believes that the music of its youth is the best.
-This might be a side affect of a psychological need to retain dignity in a youth worshipping culture, a pathetic example of a lack of adaptability or more proof that you can’t teach old dogs new tricks.
+This might be a side effect of a psychological need to retain dignity in a youth worshipping culture, a pathetic example of a lack of adaptability or more proof that you can’t teach old dogs new tricks.
 While the charnel house of youth fashion recycles nostalgia in ever decreasing periods, generations tend to wed a particular style of music and berate the following generation for not appreciating it.
 Music has virtually no functional capacity but is a pure expression of aesthetics and taste.
 Critics of music rarely ever mention the quality of a recording, the frequency ranges covered or the number of seconds of music per dollar that a particular CD delivers.
 They don’t review music technically because the mechanics of the music is seldom the point.

 For the most part, American street bikes are a luxury good to be used seldom but shown off regularly.
 Most of them are ridden fewer than 3,000 miles a year.
 Most are not ever used for transportation.
 Like music, street bikes are mainly an expression of the inner baby more than any sort of objective criteria.
 People listen to different types of music because they like the way it sounds and/or the way it makes them feel.
 People buy street bikes for much the same reason.

 The Consumer Reports approach of review works pretty well for race bikes but fails for street bikes.
 Street bikes introduce too many emotions and therefore, too many variables.
 We all know a Ducati or two that would be gathering dust save for the loving polish delivered nightly by their enchanted owners.